skawo/GodMode9-with-Cartridge-Fixer/README.md

 ## Tracking Repair Progress

 To determine whether the cartridge is improving, observe the "unfixable chunks" number.
-This number is increased whenever a chunk is skipped, or cannot be fixed.
+This number is increased whenever a chunk cannot be fixed, or whenever it's manually skipped.

 Compare the number after each repair pass: